NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Obstacle Avoidance

 \subsection{Velocity Dampers}

 The velocity damper approach outlined in \cite{pp0} prevents robot failure by damping or restricting a velocity before limits are reached.
-This can be used to restrict joint motion before hitting a limit, or constrain robot velocity before hitting an obstacle.
+This can be used to restrict joint motion before hitting a limit, or to constrain robot velocity before hitting an obstacle.
 The general velocity damper formula is

-where $v$ is the rate of change of the distance $d$, $\xi$ is a positive gain which adjusts the aggressiveness of the damper, $d_i$ is the influence distance during which the damper is active, and $d_s$ is the stopping distance in which the distance $d$ will never be able to reach.
-These distances and are illustrated in Figure \ref{fig:large}.
-When used within an optimizer, $v$ must be found which is less than the limit set by the velocity damper.
+where $v$ is the rate of change of the distance $d$, $\xi$ is a positive gain which adjusts the aggressiveness of the damper, $d_i$ is the influence distance during which the damper is active, and $d_s$ is the stopping distance which $d$ will never be less than.
+These distances are illustrated in Figure \ref{fig:large}.
+When used within an optimiser, $v$ must be found which is less than the limit set by the velocity damper.

 We can incorporate obstacle avoidance into the velocity damper as

 However, to use this as an inequality constraint of a QP we must incorporate the form of (\ref{eq:d2})